Menu

 Workplace Checks

 Ensure your staff are sun smart and skin safe.
-Include skin and mole checks as part of your company’s OHS practices.
+Incorporate annual skin cancer screening as part of your company’s OHS practices.

 See how it works